 Does expert witness Rhonda Harper have any assistants or other staff working with her?

 No. All work is completed by Rhonda Harper.
-Harper relies on standards, ethics, experience, and on treatises the leaders in the field.

 How does Rhonda Harper determine if she will take on a client as an expert witness?